aegnx/dotfiles/README.md

 # aegnx's dotfiles

-hello, here are my dotfiles
+hello, here are my dotfiles (still in progress, i forgot how to make folders lmao)

 its basically my own implementation of catppuccin macchiato (the colors may be inconsistent, but i like them this way)